nomicness/a-whole-new-world/laws.md

 **311.** A proposal must be voted on by more than 50% of active players (a quorum) in order to be resolved (accepted or rejected) unless otherwise noted in the rules.
 Any time after a proposal has reached a quorum it may be resolved by its creator.
 A rule-change is a proposal.

-**315.** VOTING INCENTIVE: All players who vote on a rule-change proposal shall roll 2d6+1 and receive a number of points equal to the value of the roll.

 **316.** No law may target a specific player.

 **317.** A player cannot have negative points.

 **318.** A player may not vote on a rule-change proposal if he/she has not yet voted on a lower ordinal, rule-change proposal which is in an "Open for Voting" state.

+**319.** VOTING INCENTIVE: All players who voted on an accepted rule-change proposal shall roll 2d6+1 and receive a number of points equal to the value of the roll.